milvus-io/milvus/docs/design_docs/proxy.md

 As the number of tables increases, the number of DmChannels increases on demand, and the number of physical channels also increases on demand.
 In the future, the number of physical channels in the system can also be limited to a fixed number, such as 1024.
 In this case, the same physical channel will be mapped to virtual channels of different collections.
-Shown as the figure below.
+Shown in the figure below.

 ![collection_dm_channels](./graphs/collection_dm_channels.png)